Enterprise Architecture Overview Training Course

 SysML by example

-21 HoursThis practical training will demonstrate how to effectively use the SysML modeling language.
-You will explore block diagrams for structural modeling of complex systems in detail.
-Additionally, you will delve into sequence diagrams, state diagrams, and activity diagrams for dynamic modeling.
-The course will also cover specific SysML diagrams such as requirements diagrams and parametric diagrams, along with the crucial concept of allocation.
-We will emphasize the importance of defining a modeling approach that is tailored to your company's context and the type of system being studied.
-Finally, we will discuss the current state of SysML modeling tools.
+21 HoursThis hands-on training demonstrates how to effectively utilize the SysML modeling language.
+Participants will explore block diagrams for structurally modeling complex systems, while deepening their understanding of sequence diagrams, state diagrams, and activity diagrams for dynamic modeling.
+Additionally, you will learn to employ specific SysML diagrams, such as requirements and parametric diagrams, along with the critical concept of allocation.
+The course also emphasizes the importance of defining a modeling approach tailored to your organization's context and the specific system under study.
+Finally, we will review the current landscape of SysML modeling tools.

 Audience:

-Project managers, architects, and system engineers who need to model complex systems that encompass both software and hardware components
+Project managers, architects, and system engineers responsible for modeling complex systems involving both software and hardware components.

 Teaching Method:

-- Case study on paper (demonstration of a SysML tool by the trainer)
+- Paper-based case study with a live demo of a SysML tool by the instructor

 UML in Enterprise Architect (workshops)